 If at all possible, your first biopsy should be at the cancer center where you will receive treatment.
 Try to go to a cancer center that sees a large number of sarcoma patients and has a specialized sarcoma team that includes specialized pathologists.

 If you have symptoms that may signal sarcoma, your doctor will examine you and ask you questions about your health and your family medical history.

 If you have been diagnosed with sarcoma or your doctor thinks you may have sarcoma, we’re here to help.
 Call 877-632-6789 to make an appointment or request an appointment online.

 The pathologists at MD Anderson are highly specialized in diagnosing and staging every type of sarcoma.
 We welcome the opportunity to provide second opinions sarcomas.

 Some cases of soft tissue sarcoma can be passed down from one generation to the next.
-Genetic counseling may be right for you.
-Learn more about the risk to you and your family on our genetic testing page.
+Learn more about genetic testing and why it may be right for you.

 If you are diagnosed with sarcoma, your doctor will determine the stage (or extent) of the disease.